embed-coder/sensor-fusion/README.md

 ## 📝 Todo <a name="todo"></a>

-The Bucket list for the future implemented feature:
+The Bucket list for the future implemented features:

 - Output logs to a file and set logging rotation.
 - Get version from git tag for auto naming the output packages.